Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium

 In general, refer to here for installation.

 Read it here .
-Documentation is updated and deployed on every successful build in master.
+Documentation is updated and deployed on every successful build in main.

 We use sphinx for documentations, makefiles are provided both for Windows, and *nix, so that you can build the documentation locally.

 Make sure that you have the extra dependencies required to install the docs